 Types of Abuse Survivors Suffered

 The clergy sexual abuse report for the Diocese of Marquette details dozens of stories about what the abuse survivors went through.
-Much of the content is graphic and can be upsetting to survivors, so we’ve summarized some of the most common stories of abuse allegations in the report:
+Much of the content is graphic and can be upsetting to survivors.
+For this reason, we summarized some of the most common stories of abuse allegations in the report:

 - Priests grooming children of both sexes and forcing sexual acts